-With so many distractions for kids not to exercise, from video games to computers and the fattening of America taking place at an ever increasing pace, kids are more unfit than any other time in our history.
+There are so many distractions for kids NOT to exercise - From video games to computers, and the fattening of America taking place at an ever increasing pace.

 Children, teenagers, and adults need to accumulate at least 30 minutes of moderate activity each day.
 However, it's estimated that only one in three American children participate in daily physical activity.
 And about one-fourth of all adults and young people from the ages of 12 to 21 are getting no vigorous exercise at all.